 With the relentless release of ever improving LLMs, LeetCode has long been believed to be on its dying days (I'm surprised it is still around honestly).
 Why test a candidate's ability to solve a small coding problem that an LLM can solve in seconds?
 Up until now, the big companies have been really slow to adapt, but Meta has made the first move (and I suspect others will follow).

-Meta is in the process of piloting a new interview type called AI-enabled coding.
+Meta has rolled out a new interview type called AI-enabled coding.
 An internal Meta message described it as "a new type of coding interview in which candidates have access to an AI assistant.
 This is more representative of the developer environment that our future employees will work in, and also makes LLM-based cheating less effective."

 I've chatted with recent candidates as well as friends from within Meta to get a firmer grasp on what the new AI-coding interview entails so you can be better prepared.
 I'll also do my best to keep this blog up to date as we learn more.